'Ek Suraj Syah Sa': Short story collection on women's discourse released | Entertainment

 '''Ek Suraj Syah Sa', a compilation of fictional stories derived from relevant experiences of the past, is not only a readable document of women's discourse.
 This book is also a diary of the contradictions of a woman's inner self, and the courage of half the population to come out of the conflict between the heart and the world,'' said Pandey in his praise for the book.

-The book is a product of an all women team -- Savita Singh (author), Rupam Mallick Data (publisher), Amrita Das (sketch artist).
+The book is a product of an all women team -- Savita Singh (author), Roopam Mallick Dutta (publisher), Amrita Das (sketch artist).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)